 Time for Reflection

 At the time of writing this, California is under a mandatory shelter-in-place directive, due to the COVID-19 outbreak.
-In addition to what has already been said about the importance of self-care, personal hygiene and social distancing, now more than ever, we have an opportunity and a responsibility to recalibrate, reassess and redefine our personal missions.
+In addition to what has already been said about the importance of self-care, personal hygiene and social distancing, we now must recalibrate, reassess and redefine our personal missions.
 May we all take this moment in time to reflect on the following questions:

 - What matters most?